 About five years ago, Ford shifted its focus from manufacturing to engineering and work development.
 During that time, they started to notice changes happening in their people because of the tremendous work pressure.
 As a result of this, the company implemented a wellbeing strategy called Flourish.
-It provides any mental health support that employees require, adapting to their needs as the company continues to adapt and, well, flourish.
+It provides any mental health support that employees require, adapting to their needs as the company continues to evolve and, well, flourish.

 Patrick Cournoyer: Unlocking our inner hero.
 I really like the sound of that.
 When I was doing research on guests for this season of Be More, I came across the profile of my guest today.
 He believes that there is unlimited inherent human potential to unlock inner work heroes.
 I immediately knew that he had to be a part of the conversation.
 Anoop Chaudhuri is the Vice President of Human Resources for Ford Motor Company in Australia and New Zealand and has had an impressive career at Ford for over 32 years.

 Today, we are going to discuss how we unlock our inner hero, how that can impact employee wellbeing, and how he has had success with this approach at Ford in Australia and New Zealand.
 Anoop, thanks for joining the conversation today.